-- The Color Text command will switch between color or black text in the description window. - 2) The Visible Objects command will make moveable items visible or invisible.
+- I) The Color Text command will switch between color or black text in the description window. - 2) The Visible Objects command will make moveable items visible or invisible.
 When this option is checked, the objects appear as pictorial icons in the picture area.
-If you seek a greater challenge, make them invisible. - The Special Inventory command will move your inventory display from the icon bar to the description window so they can be accessed more easily.
+If you seek a greater challenge, make them invisible. - 3) The Special Inventory command will move your inventory display from the icon bar to the description window so they can be accessed more easily. - 4) The Music On command will turn the music on and off.

-- 4) The Music On command will turn the music on and off. - 5) The New Game command will restart the game at the beginning.
+- 5) The New Game command will restart the game at the beginning.
 A dialog box will warn that you will lose the current game.
-If you do not wish this, then select cancel and save your game. - 6) The Quit command will end the game and exit to ProDOS or a previous application.
+If you do not wish this, then select CANCEL and save your game. - 6) The Quit command will end the game and exit to the Workbench window.

 Most of the commands in the menu bar can be selected using special key combinations instead of pulling down the menu with the mouse.
-These shortcut commands are selected by pressing the [\circlearrowleft] key and a letter key simultaneously.
-The available shortcut commands are indicated by an apple symbol and a letter listed next to the menu item.
+The shortcut commands are selected by pressing the [A] key (right Amiga key) and a letter key simultaneously.
+The available shortcut commands are indicated by the [A] symbol and a letter listed next to the menu item.